Why Klein USA Systems are Leading the Pack in this New Trend

-The reasons: they can provide plenty of natural daylight, deliver significant energy cost savings, impart a feeling of openness, contribute to LEED credits, and provide much better space utilization than swinging doors.
+The reasons: Office front sliding doors provide plenty of natural daylight, deliver significant energy cost savings, and impart a feeling of openness.
+Even more, they contribute to LEED credits while offering much better space utilization than swinging doors.

 The numerous benefits of daylighting are one of the main drivers of the trend toward interior sliding glass doors.
 By using them as office fronts, for example, natural light is no longer limited to the perimeter of the building.
 Interior offices that depend solely on artificial lighting now have the ability to share in natural daylighting.

 Effective daylighting can also result in substantial energy cost savings by reducing lighting costs.
-And, it is also more desirable for occupants since replacing drywall with glass helps make an office space much more friendly and inviting.
+Also, it is more desirable for occupants.
+Namely because, replacing drywall with glass helps make an office space much more friendly and inviting.